Giancarmine/carmine-cuofano-revolut-test/README.md

 - Where?

-    - Online demo - You can find an on-line demo deployed on [render.com](https://render.com/) in a docker container
+    - Online demo - You can find an online demo deployed on [render.com](https://render.com/) in a docker container
     - Running it locally running by Docker
     - Running it locally running by Java

 - How?

     - Using Postman
-        - Download and import env files and requests files from `/postman` dir
+        - Download and import env files and requests files from [`/postman`]() dir

     - Using curl
         - GET hello endpoint